-In relation to their resource consents (as defined in section 1.1.4), Port Taranaki Ltd's environmental performance has continued to improve from that of recent years (Table 5).
-Overall, their environmental and administration performance has received a 'high' rating for the 2015-2016 period.
+In relation to their resource consents (as defined in section 1.1.4), Port Taranaki Ltd's environmental performance received a 'good' as a result of two minor suspended solid breaches that will have had no environmental consequences taking into consideration the heavy rainfall at the time.
+Their administration performance received a 'high' rating for the 2016-2017 period.

 During the 2015-2016 period, Downer New Zealand Ltd, Technix Taranaki Terminal Ltd, Methanex New Zealand Ltd and New Zealand Oil Services Ltd all demonstrated a high level of environmental and administrative performance and compliance with the resource consents.
-There were no unauthorised incidents associated with these companies.
+There was an incident involving contamination of groundwater with methanol at the Methanex New Zealand Ltd site, which has been reported on separately from the stormwater consent 0811-2.

-3.4 Recommendations from the 2014-2015 Annual Report
+3.4 Recommendations from the 2015-2016 Annual Report

-In the 2014-2015 Annual Report it was recommended;
+In the 2015-2016 Annual Report it was recommended;

-- 1. THAT monitoring of stormwater discharges from Port Taranaki Ltd, Downer New Zealand Ltd and Technix Taranaki Terminal Ltd in the 2014-2015 year continues at the same level as in 2015-2016. - 2.
-THAT monitoring of discharges from New Zealand Oil Services Ltd in the 2015-2016 year continues at the same level as in 2014-2015.
-A total of two discharge samples will be taken for Methanex New Zealand Ltd. - 3.
+- 1. THAT monitoring of stormwater discharges from Port Taranaki Ltd, Downer New Zealand Ltd and Technix Taranaki Terminal Ltd in the 2016-2017 year continues at the same level as in 2015-2016. - 2.
+THAT monitoring of discharges from New Zealand Oil Services Ltd and Methanex New Zealand Ltd in the 2016-2017 year continues at the same level as in 2015-2016. - 3.
 THAT two air quality inspections are conducted during the offloading of palm kernel, preferably occurring during dry weather.

-The recommendations were carried out in the 2015-2016 period.
+Recommendations 1 and 2 were carried out in the 2016-2017 period.

-3.5 Alterations to monitoring programmes for 2016-2017
+3.5 Alterations to monitoring programmes for 2017-2018

-In designing and implementing the monitoring programmes for air and water discharges in the region, the Council has taken into account:
+In designing and implementing the monitoring programmes for air/water discharges in the region, the Council has taken into account:

-- The extent of information made available by previous authorities; - Its relevance under the RMA; - The obligations of the RMA in terms of monitoring emissions, discharges and effects, and subsequently reporting to the regional community; - The scope of assessments required at the time of renewal of permits; and - The need to maintain a sound understanding of industrial processes within Taranaki emitting to the atmosphere and discharging to the environment.
+- the extent of information already made available through monitoring or other means to date; - its relevance under the RMA; - the Council's obligations to monitor consented activities and their effects under the RMA; - the record of administrative and environmental performances of the consent holder; and - reporting to the regional community.

+The Council also takes into account the scope of assessments required at the time of renewal of permits, and the need to maintain a sound understanding of industrial processes within Taranaki exercising resource consents.

-It is proposed that for the 2016-2017 monitoring period that no alterations to the monitoring programme is required.
+It is proposed that for the 2017-2018 monitoring period that no alterations to the monitoring programme is required.